Enyo’s Mod 11 Solo PVE / Master Infiltrator / Executioner Build (With Video Guide)

 Invisible Infiltrator (4) – This Feat restores all your Stealth upon casting a Daily Power.
 This can really help you during your Shadow of Demise rotations, and other situations.
 I actually depend on it a lot for my rotations, as the extra Stealth Bar fill allows me to cast something with a guaranteed Critical Hit.

-For my rotations, I usually cast Dazing Strike (Stealthed), Lurker’s Assault/Whirlwind of Blades, Lashing Blade (Stealthed) and Smoke Bomb last, followed by Duelists Fury x2.
-By the time the 2nd Duelists Fury is done casting, all cool-downs on my powers are done, and Shadow of Demise is reset.
-I usually by this point only have maybe 75% of my Action Points, but once I cast Dazing Strike (Stealthed) and cast Smoke Bomb, I’m at 100% Action Points, and can then cast either Lurker’s Assault or Whirlwind of Blades depending on whether I’m battling a single target (Shocking Execution), or a mass of targets (Whirlwind of Blades).
-That then refills my Stealth Bar because of the Invisible Infiltrator class feat, allowing me to cast Lashing Blade (Stealthed) before Shadow of Demise resets.
+For my rotations, I usually cast Impossible to Catch, Lashing Blade (Stealthed), Lurker’s Assault/Whirlwind of Blades, and Smoke Bomb (Stealthed), followed by Duelists Fury x1 or x2 depending how much time you’re working with.
+By the time Duelists Fury is done casting, all cool-downs on my powers are done, and Shadow of Demise is reset.
+I usually by this point only have maybe 75% of my Action Points, but once I cast Lashing Blade (Stealthed) and cast Smoke Bomb, I’m at 100% Action Points, and can then cast either Lurker’s Assault or Whirlwind of Blades depending on whether I’m battling a single target (Lurker’s Assault), or a mass of targets (Whirlwind of Blades).
+That then refills my Stealth Bar because of the Invisible Infiltrator class feat, allowing me to cast Smoke Bomb (Stealthed) before Shadow of Demise resets.

-In the event of Lurker’s Assault the rotations change a bit.
-If I can cast Lurker’s Assault, I’ll usually use Stealth on Dazing Strike, then Lurker’s Assault which gives me stealth bonus and damage bonus – then with my refilled stealth meter use Stealth on Smoke Bomb, use Duelist’s Fury x1.
-By then my stealth meter is restored again, so use Lashing Blade stealthed, This makes for a mass of damage during Shadow of Demise.
-I also typically use my Mount Combat Power before this particular rotation as well, giving me a huge damage buff, but we’ll learn more about that later!
+This makes for a mass of damage during Shadow of Demise.
+I also typically use my Mount Combat Power and Artifact Power before this particular rotation as well, giving me a huge damage buff, but we’ll learn more about that later!

 For boons, I focused and prioritized Power, Critical Strike, Life Steal (And Severity), and Recovery where I could.
 As I mentioned at the beginning, these are the main stats I invest in.
 Below is a list and preview of all my selected boons: